nedbat/coveragepy/doc/cmd.rst

 :history: 20100223T200600, changes for 3.3
 :history: 20100725T211700, updated for 3.4
 :history: 20110827T212500, updated for 3.5.1, combining aliases
+:history: 20120119T075600, Added some clarification from George Paci

 .. highlight:: console